Blackburne House: History

 The building was extended in 1874–76 by W. I. Mason, who added a wing to the north and a central tower.

 In 1905 it came under the management of Liverpool City Council, and continued as a school until it closed in 1986.

-Current use
+Later use

 The building lay empty until 1994 when the Women's Technology and Education Centre commissioned its conversion into a training and resource centre.